Surendradhaka123/Cooking_ChatBot/README.md

 ```bash
 python ChatBot.py
 ```
-Before running the ChatBot.py file get the OpenAI API by sign-up on the [OpenAI](https://openai.com/blog/chatgpt)
+Before running the ChatBot.py file get the OpenAI API by sign-up on the [OpenAI](https://openai.com/blog/chatgpt) and replace it with the `st.secrets["KEY"]` in the code.

 The chatbot will prompt you to enter your queries, and it will respond with relevant recipe suggestions and information.